Your questions answered

 Q: Will all students be in their caps and gowns?

-A: At the ceremonies on Saturday and Sunday, each student will wear a cap and gown and be recognized individually.
-This is a significant change to our ceremony format and this new model will help us give our graduates the personal attention and recognition they so richly deserve.
+A: At the ceremonies on Friday, Saturday and Sunday, each student will wear a cap and gown and be recognized individually.
+This model will help us give our graduates the personal attention and recognition they so richly deserve.

 Q: I am a psychology and art double major.
 Which ceremony should I attend?